 Their answer might be similar to what you’re already doing for lead generation.
 If so, they’ll be easy to train since they’re already familiar with the processes you use.

-But, it’s even better if they use new leads that your other agents haven’t tried yet.
+But, it’s even better if they use new real estate lead generation that your other agents haven’t tried yet.
 They’ll be able to train your team members on these new methods.

-3. How Have You Handled Work-Related Conflicts in the Past?
+3. How Have You Handled Real Estate-Related Conflicts in the Past?

 Of course, every employer wants to keep conflicts on the job to a minimum.
 Still, an agent might encounter a conflict with another agent or their boss at any point.
 What matters is how they approach these conflicts.